 - "Innovating for People: Human-Centered Design Planning Cards" and other planning tools

 TERMS & CONDITIONS

 We do not offer refunds.
 We do not permit transfers from one workshop date to another.
 However, it is possible to send someone else in your place should you be unable to attend.

 Also, please note that we reserve the right to cancel any public workshop up to fourteen (14) days prior to the start date of that workshop.
 In such a case, registrants will be promptly notified and will receive a full refund or be given the option to attend a future public workshop within six (6) months.
 We are not responsible for travel expenses or any costs that may be incurred as a result of a cancellation.

 All materials and handouts provided by LUMA during the workshop are published, copyrighted works proprietary and owned exclusively by LUMA and its licensors.
 Workshop participants do not acquire title nor ownership rights in any of these materials, and agree not to reproduce, modify, or distribute any of the materials received from or provided by LUMA.

 After registering, each attendee will be sent additional information from a LUMA team member concerning logistics.
 If you have additional requirements, please call us, and we’ll be happy to help.

-Breakfast and lunch are included in your workshop registration fee.
+Lunch and Morning & Afternoon Tea are included in your workshop registration fee.